 DR. REV. VARGHESE E. MATHEW

-May the words of my mouth and the meditation of our hearts be pleasing in thy sight, O Lord, our rock and our redeemer.
+May the words of my mouth and the meditation of our hearts be acceptable in thy sight, O Lord our rock and our redeemer.
 Amen.

 Dear People of God,